Football - La Liga

 26/04/2026

 BarcelonaAthletics has seen one of the barriers that seemed impossible to overcome fall.
-For the first time, an athlete has run a marathon in under two hours under normal race conditions, as Kenyan Eliud Kipchoge had previously done so in 2019 in Vienna in an experiment programmed by the INEOS brand on a closed circuit.
-Kipchoge had had coaches, support staff, pacemakers, and all sorts of facilities to prove that breaking two hours was feasible.
-Today, one of his compatriots has proven him right.
+For the first time, an athlete has run a marathon in under two hours under normal race conditions.
+Sabastian Sawe did it, leaving speechless everyone who was waiting at the finish line of the London Marathon, in Saint James's Park, just in front of Buckingham Palace.
+A titanic feat.
+Never before had a man run a marathon in under two hours officially, as Kenyan Eliud Kipchoge had done so in 2019 in Vienna but as part of an experiment programmed by the INEOS brand on a closed circuit.
+Kipchoge had had coaches, support staff, pacemakers, and all sorts of facilities to prove that running under two hours was feasible.
+He was right.
+And today, a compatriot of his has proven it.

-The hero has been Sabastian Sawe, 29, who won the London Marathon with a time of 1 hour, 59 minutes, and 30 seconds.
-Sawe is a good marathon runner and was a favorite, but no one was prepared for a race like this, as it was so surprisingly fast that the second-place finisher also broke the two-hour mark.
+The hero has been Sabastian Sawe, 31 years old, who won the marathon in the British capital with a time of 1 hour, 59 minutes, and 30 seconds.
+Sawe is a good marathon runner and was a favorite to win the race, but no one was prepared for a performance like this, as it was so surprisingly fast that the second-place finisher also ran under two hours.
 What hadn't happened in decades happened twice in a few seconds.
-Ethiopian Yomif Kejelcha, who was also making his Marathon debut as he had previously run shorter distances, clocked a time of 1h59:41, keeping pace with Sawe until the final meters.
-Ugandan Jacob Kiplimo, in third place, finished with a time of 2h00:28, also surpassing what was until then the world record, held by Kelvin Kiptum, who had run a time of 2h 00:35 in Chicago in 2023.
+Ethiopian Yomif Kejelcha, who was also making his marathon debut as he had previously run shorter distances, recorded a time of 1h59:41, keeping pace with Sawe until the final meters, when the winner produced an incredible sprint for someone who had been maintaining such a strong pace.
+Ugandan Jacob Kiplimo, third, finished with a time of 2h00:28, also surpassing what was until then the world record, held by Kelvin Kiptum, who had run 2h 00:35 in Chicago in 2023.
+The top three finishers have surpassed the current world record, a surprising feat.

 stats